 Mike Smeth is the CEO and Founder of The Cardboard Connection.
 After collecting baseball cards as a child, he took a 12-year hiatus from the hobby.
 One muggy summer day in 2006 he unexpectedly came across his childhood card collection while packing up for a move.
 He began sorting through them so he could sell them on Craigslist.
 Somewhere between the 3rd and 4th box, he rediscovered his passion for collecting and hasn't looked back since.
 You can find Mike on Google+ and Twitter @mikesmethcc.

 Trey Treutel is an Ole Miss grad and a lifelong sports fanatic.
 He is a huge fan of the NBA and NFL, as well as soccer, college basketball and college football.
 As a kid, he collected football and basketball cards.
-As an adult, he started collecting basketball cards again on a whim, and has since expanded to other sports and entertainment options.
-Find Trey on Twitter at @datreute.
+In more recent years he started collecting basketball cards again on a whim and has since expanded to other sports and entertainment options.
+Find Trey on Twitter at @datreute or Google+.

 Visit Brent's @brentandbecca.